Aditya-A-Chavan/Aditya-A-Chavan/README.md

 ## 👨‍💻About me:

-**Short Introduction:**  <br>A tech enthusiast and an aspiring programmer who absolutely loves to know how things work in the backend of the digital world.
+<br>A tech enthusiast and an aspiring programmer who absolutely loves to know how things work in the backend of the
+digital world.
 Currently a student at KJ Somaiya College of Engineering, majoring in Information technology.
 Seeking opportunities.
 I am a nerd when it comes to technology, computers.
 Hands-on experience trumps classroom learning in my view.